-29B.-(1) A request for a review of an examination report issued under section 29(4), a search and examination report issued under section 29(5) or a supplementary examination report issued under section 29(6) shall be made by filing -

-- (a) the prescribed form for the request within the prescribed period; and - (b) written submissions to overcome the unresolved objections in the examination report, search and examination report or supplementary examination report, as the case may be.

-(2) At the time the request under subsection (1) is made, the applicant may, subject to section 84, amend in the prescribed manner the specification of the application to overcome one or more unresolved objections in the examination report, search and examination report or supplementary examination report, as the case may be.
+- 29B.-(1) A request for a review of an examination report issued under section 29(4), a search and examination report issued under section 29(5) or a supplementary examination report issued under section 29(6) shall be made by filing - (a) the prescribed form for the request within the prescribed period; and - (b) written submissions to overcome the unresolved objections in the examination report, search and examination report or supplementary examination report, as the case may be. - (2) At the time the request under subsection (1) is made, the applicant may, subject to section 84, amend in the prescribed manner the specification of the application to overcome one or more unresolved objections in the examination report, search and examination report or supplementary examination report, as the case may be.

-(3) Upon completing the review of the examination report, search and examination report or supplementary examination report, as the case may be, the Examiner shall prepare an examination review report.

-(4) The examination review report shall specify -

-- (a) whether the Examiner agrees or disagrees with the examination report, search and examination report or supplementary examination report, as the case may be; - (b) where the applicant has amended the specification of the application under subsection (2), whether each unresolved objection in the examination report, search and examination report or supplementary examination report, as the case may be, has been overcome in the amended specification; and - (c) the reasons for the Examiner's decision under paragraph (a) and, where applicable, paragraph (b).

-(5) Upon receiving the examination review report, the Registrar shall send the applicant -

-(a) a copy of that report; and

-(b) either -

-- (i) a notice of eligibility to proceed to the grant of a patent, if the Registrar is satisfied by that report that there is no unresolved objection; or - (ii) a notice of refusal of the application for a patent, if the Registrar is satisfied by that report that there are one or more unresolved objections.

-(5A) Where the Registrar has issued to the applicant a notice under subsection (5)(b)(i) -
+- (3) Upon completing the review of the examination report, search and examination report or supplementary examination report, as the case may be, the Examiner shall prepare an examination review report. - (4) The examination review report shall specify - (a) whether the Examiner agrees or disagrees with the examination report, search and examination report or supplementary examination report, as the case may be; - (b) where the applicant has amended the specification of the application under subsection (2), whether each unresolved objection in the examination report, search and examination report or supplementary examination report, as the case may be, has been overcome in the amended specification; and - (c) the reasons for the Examiner's decision under paragraph (a) and, where applicable, paragraph (b). - (5) Upon receiving the examination review report, the Registrar shall send the applicant - (a) a copy of that report; and - (b) either - (i) a notice of eligibility to proceed to the grant of a patent, if the Registrar is satisfied by that report that there is no unresolved objection; or - (ii) a notice of refusal of the application for a patent, if the Registrar is satisfied by that report that there are one or more unresolved objections. - (6) Where the Registrar has sent the applicant a notice under subsection (5)(b)(ii), the refusal of the application for a patent shall take effect upon the expiry of the prescribed period.